aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 ### Data request for sensor data

-Concretely, imagine the data client wants to request drive scene  data from [A2D2 autonomous driving dataset](https://www.a2d2.audi/a2d2/en.html) for vehicle id `a2d2`, drive scene id `20190401145936`, starting at timestamp `1554121593909500` (microseconds) , and stopping at timestamp `1554122334971448` (microseconds).
+Concretely, imagine the data client wants to request drive scene  data from [Audi Autonomous Driving Dataset (A2D2)](https://www.a2d2.audi/a2d2/en.html) for vehicle id `a2d2`, drive scene id `20190401145936`, starting at timestamp `1554121593909500` (microseconds) , and stopping at timestamp `1554122334971448` (microseconds).
 The data client wants the response to include data **only** from the `front-left camera` in `sensor_msgs/Image` ROS data type, and the `front-left lidar` in `sensor_msgs/PointCloud2` ROS data type.
 The data client wants the response data to be staged on Amazon FSx for Lustre file system, partitioned across multiple ROS bag files.
 Such a data request can be encoded in a JSON object, as shown below:

 	{
 		"vehicle_id": "a2d2",